socialincome-san/public/ui/CONTRIBUTION.md

 There are several ways to contribute to the Social Income UI project:

-1. Submit GitHub issues with the current components e.g. if you are facing a problem while using the socialincome.org website.
+1. Submit GitHub issues related to current components e.g. if you are facing a problem while using the socialincome.org website.
 2. Fix bugs you find by submitting merge requests.
 3. Help develop new UI elements or improve the current one by creating a